Skip to main content

 Key takeaways:

 • Wegovy (semaglutide) and phentermine (Adipex-P) are medications that help with body-weight management.
-Wegovy is a once-weekly injection that’s FDA approved for certain adults and children ages 12 years and older.
+Wegovy (semaglutide) is available as a once-weekly injection for people ages 12 and older and a once-daily tablet for adults.
 Phentermine is an oral pill approved for people ages 17 and older.

 • Wegovy and phentermine work in different ways.
 Wegovy mimics a hormone that plays a role in appetite and digestion, causing you to feel more full and eat fewer calories.
 Phentermine has stimulating effects, which influence chemicals in your brain to reduce feelings of hunger.